Jennifer Taylor

 Following my bachelors degree I spent some time working in the scientific field.
 I began my first career by working in Research and Development for a medical biotechnology company who focussed on the diagnostics of autoimmune diseases.
 I later worked in research in the laboratories of Bristol University, studying novel compounds for the treatment of lung cancer.
 After moving into education, however, I began my second career as a teacher in a large state school in the U.K. where I continued to teach for 7 years, taking over the roles of Head of Biology and Deputy Head of Science.
 Prior to joining Avenor, I was the Head of Science at an International School in Yangon, Myanmar, overseeing the growth and development of the Science department.

-I am an avid traveler and one of my favorite things to do is to experience the culture, customs and cuisines of different countries.
+I am an avid traveller and one of my favourite things to do is to experience the culture, customs and cuisines of different countries.
 I also love to be outdoors and am equally content when hiking, mountaineering, cycling, scuba diving or skiing.
 In the past I have volunteered with environmental education charities and outdoor pursuits clubs, and I hope to get involved with as much as possible in Romania as well.